 Design your topology.

-Create a set of feature classes within a common feature dataset in a geodatabase.
+Create a set of feature classes in a common feature dataset in a geodatabase.

 Create the topology using geoprocessing tools.